Apodemia mormo: Geographic range

 Apodemia mormo constitutes the widest ranging North American species of the family Riodinidae.
-Populations of A. mormo span western North America, ranging from Sinola, Mexico to Southwestern Canada, and are found west of North Dakota primarily in California, Utah, Arizona, New Mexico, and Washington.
+Populations of A. mormo span western North America, ranging from Mexico to Southwestern Canada, and are found west of North Dakota primarily in California, Utah, Arizona, New Mexico, and Washington.
 While there are several populations recognized in the US, only two are present in Canada: the British Columbia population, along the Similkameen River Valley, and the Saskatchewan population, in the Grasslands National Park.
 The Canadian populations are listed with conservation statuses of “endangered” and “threatened”, respectively.
 Rather than a continuous distribution, A. mormo colonies occur in semi-isolated patches.
 Population studies have found that small amounts of geographic distance between colonies (15–20 km) are significant to hinder gene flow, and render populations phenotypically distinct.
 Thus, there is great within species variation depending on geographic location, and taxonomic distinctions are still in flux.

 Habitat

-Populations of Apodemia mormo primarily occupy dry, arid habitats that support a high density of their larval host plant: various species of buckwheat (Eriogonum).
+Populations of A. mormo primarily occupy dry, arid habitats that support a high density of their larval host plant: various species of buckwheat (Eriogonum).
 Since A. mormo is singularly dependent on Eriogonum during the larval stage, its presence is the most stable predictor of habitat.
 Dunes, sloping hillsides, grasslands and gravelly deserts have all been observed as viable environments for A. mormo habitats, indicating the species’ broad adaptability.
 Wick investigated microhabitat characteristics associated with A. mormo inhabitance, and found “host plant habitat[s] with lower elevation, a southerly to southwesterly aspect, lower available soil nitrogen, a steeper slope, higher % bare ground, and higher soil pH” were most often correlated with presence of A. mormo.

 The exact variety of buckwheat which functions as the larval host plant changes with the population being studied.
 E. paucifllorum, commonly known as the branched umbrella plant, is closely associated with the Saskatchewan population.
 In British Columbia, Eriogonum niveum functions as the larval host plant, while in the population of A. m. langei, Eriogonum nudum serves as the primary host and food source.
 A. mormo colonies have additionally been correlated with the presence of several other plants.
-In the Saskatchewan population, presence of Ericamerica nauseosa (rabbitbrush) is a good predictor of A. mormo presence, and functions as a secondary nectar source.
+In the Saskatchewan population, presence of Ericameria nauseosa (rabbitbrush) is a good predictor of A. mormo presence, and functions as a secondary nectar source.
 Furthermore, Wick investigated the possibility of complex dependencies with other observed habitat plants, including “creeping juniper, yellow umbrella plant, saltbush, prickly pear cactus, Colorado rubberweed, yellow sweet clover, wild rose and sage”.

 Some level of human interaction with A. mormo habitats is thought to be crucial for their success.
 In the Canadian populations, specifically, human railway traffic through habitat corridors provides frequent disturbances to the soil, nurturing the growth of their larval host plant.
 To similar effect, steep and unstable slopes prone to frequent erosion provide appropriate conditions for host plant prosperity.
 A. mormo are rarely found on undisturbed flats.